nwtime/ntpwww/content/en/reflib/biblio.md

 * * *

 The following citations have at least some relevance to the field of computer network time synchronization.
 Where multiple citations to the same work occur, only the latest should be used; earlier ones are included only for record.
 Those documents available online are indicated following the citation.
-Send additions or corrections to [Dave Mills](mailto:mills@udel.edu).

 * * *